How to Choose The Types of Carpet For The Home

 A textured saxony, on the other hand, possesses the same general characteristics of a straight saxony but its fibers are more twisted and go in different directions.

 The durability of saxony carpets will greatly depend on the material it is made of.
-These carpets are available in low to high grade qualities and are produced with different types of carpet fibers such a nylon, polyester, triexta and wool.
+These products are available in low to high grade qualities and are produced with different types of carpet fibers such a nylon, polyester, triexta and wool.

 Aside from the material and type of fiber, the twist of the fiber and its density also impacts a saxony carpet overall lifespan and performance.

 With varying qualities and levels of durability, saxony carpets can be used for different applications and areas of the home.
-High grade quality saxony carpets are best suited for busy areas or high traffic environments such as stairs, living rooms, entryways and hallways.
+High grade quality saxony products are best suited for busy areas or high traffic environments such as stairs, living rooms, entryways and hallways.

-The primary advantage of saxony carpets is that they have a classic look that goes well with almost any style of interior, whether it may traditional or formal.
+The primary advantage of saxony styles is that they have a classic look that goes well with almost any style of interior, whether it may traditional or formal.
 It is proven to never go out of style and can last for years, provided that it is properly cared for and maintained.

 The primary disadvantage of a saxony carpet is that it tends to show marks, footprints and vacuum prints more, mainly because it fibers can be crushed down easily.
 Saxony carpets are also more prone to staining.